miladh/compphys-latex-template/README.md

-uiofysmaster
+compphys-latex-template
 ============

-LaTeX package that provides a front page and other snacks for master theses at the Physics departement at the University of Oslo.
+LaTeX package that provides a front page and other snacks

 Usage
 -----